 - Parodied and subverted in Sluggy Freelance.
 Rammer doesn't just fall on a dumpster, he falls on a dumpster full of pillows.
 Unfortunately it was closed at the time, so he busted up his ribs.
 Torg later points out the irony.

-- The Simpsons: In the "Treehouse of Horror" episode where Homer is sucked into the
+- In the "Treehouse of Horror" episode where Homer is sucked into the

 - In "Marge on the Lam", Ruth with Marge brakes and stops in time before driving into the chasm, but Homer and Chief Wiggum fail to stop and fly over the cliff until they are saved by a landfill mountain.

-- In the (Second) Defenestration of Prague on May 23, 1618, two Catholic regents and a secretary were thrown from a third-story window at Prague Castle by a mob of Protestants.
-The three men fell one hundred feet but survived by landing in a large pile of manure in a dry moat outside the window.
-The Catholic Church proclaimed a miracle; the Protestants rebutted by pointing out the men landed in a big pile of crap.
+- Either Truth in Television or an Older Than Steam urban legend for propaganda purposes: In the (Second) Defenestration of Prague on May 23, 1618, two Catholic regents and a secretary were thrown from a third-story window at Prague Castle by a mob of Protestants.
+The three men fell seventy feet but somehow managed to survive.
+The Catholic Church proclaimed this a miracle; they must have been caught by intercessionary angels, or the Virgin Mary herself.
+Protestants spread the counterpoint that the men had landed in a conveniently located pile of manure.